-Our Community Education Program reduces stigma and misconception by busting myths and sharing the real stories of those living with schizophrenia.
+Our Community Education Program works to reduce stigma and misconceptions by busting myths through education and the personal stories of those living with schizophrenia.

-SSA clients that are successfully managing their illness are trained to give free educational presentations to a variety of groups across Alberta.
-These presenters are paid for their time and expertise as part of our supportive employment program.
+SSA clients living with schizophrenia provide educational presentations to a variety of groups across Alberta.
+These presenters are employed by SSA through our supportive employment program.

 Starry Night theatre group

-Starry Night is a powerful stage performance performed by actors with lived experience.
-These performers are employed by SSA through our supportive employment program and are successfully managing their illness.
+Starry Night is a powerful stage performance by actors with lived experience of schizophrenia.
+The play is offered to conferences and conventions across Alberta to create awareness and combat the many misconceptions associated with the illness.
+These performers are employed by SSA through our supportive employment program.

 Starry Night was written in 1998 by a group of individuals living with schizophrenia.
-They all had faced intense stigma and misconception from the community, but they knew that if people could get a glimpse at how it feels to live with schizophrenia, they could change their hearts and minds.
+They had all faced intense stigma from the community, but they knew that if people could get a glimpse at how it feels to live with schizophrenia, they could change their hearts and minds.

 Hundreds of performances later, Starry Night continues to educate, encourage empathy, and impact audiences across Alberta.

 For more information or if you are interested in booking a performance, please contact our Provincial Program Director, Wendy Bonertz.